 - Once we determined what mattered most, these metrics needed extensive interviews and research with districts, agencies, individuals and the private sector over several months.

-- The results are published in an online Google Sheet (Dashboard) that establishes the baseline metric and most importantly, the source, methodology, other conditions, published links and contact information.
+- The results established the baseline metrics and most importantly, the source, methodology, other conditions, published links and contact information.

 - LIVING IN TRUCKEE - Safety & Security